Desperate Housewife

 • Nature & Travel

-Baby Giant: Biologists Capture Footage of a Live Giant Squid for the First Time
+Baby Giant: First Footage of a Live Giant Squid in the Wild

-An international team of scientists has proudly announced a groundbreaking discovery made during an expedition aboard the research vessel Falkor from the Schmidt Ocean Institute (USA).
-Near the South Sandwich…
+An international team announced a discovery made during an expedition aboard the research vessel Falkor, operated by the Schmidt Ocean Institute (USA).
+Near the South Sandwich Islands, they filmed a…

 • Nature & Travel

-According to estimates from American scientists, approximately one-sixth of the world’s arable land is contaminated with toxic heavy metals.
-Analyzing research data and the global distribution of the population, the…
+American researchers estimate that about one-sixth of the world’s arable land is contaminated with toxic heavy metals.
+By analyzing research data and global population distribution, the team found that roughly…

 • Nature & Travel